Resource Specifications for Resource-Manipulating Programs: Methodology

 \subsection{Resource State}

 Our methodology associates every stack frame with a \emph{resource state}, tracking the resources currently held by the function invocation.
 This is \emph{ghost state}; we use it as a concept for static reasoning about the program only, but it need not (and will not) actually exist at runtime.
 A resource state is a map from \rtype{}s to resource amounts, and resource operations are interpreted with respect to the current resource state.
-Creation of resource increments the corresponding map entry, while destruction decrements it.
+Creation of a resource increments{increases} the corresponding map entry, while destruction decrements{decreases} it.
 Destruction operations entail a proof obligation: we need to prove that sufficient resource is held before it is destroyed, otherwise a verification error is raised.

 Resources are transferred between stack frames at call (and return) sites.
-The resource state of each frame is initialised with \emph{only} the resources transferred to it from its caller, according to the function's precondition.
-Resources in a function's postcondition are those it transfers back to its caller.
+The resource state of each frame is initialised with \emph{only} the resources transferred to it from its caller, according to the function{callee}'s precondition.
+Resources in the function{callee}'s postcondition are those it transfers back to its caller.
 Transfers also entail proof obligations: the verifier must prove that the resources transferred away are actually held.
 This model of resource state is suitable for modular verification: each function's initial resource state is determined purely by its precondition, independently of call site.